obkalu/javascript-closure-demo/README.md

-"# javascript-closure-demo"
+# javascript-closure-demo

-"# A simple demo on the concept of Closures in Javascript"
+A simple demo on the concept of Closures in Javascript